 We were invited to deliver a presentation at Goldsmiths University of London regarding the 'school to prison pipeline' and our Switch Ambassador Programme.
 The school to prison pipeline is a process where certain disciplinary practices in schools increases the likelihood that certain students will come into contact with the criminal justice system.

 There is a lot of evidence which supports the school to prison pipeline.
 For instance, The Ministry of Justice ¹ conducted a study and they found that 63% of prisoners reported being fixed period excluded when at school and 42% of prisoners reported being permanently excluded.
 The excluded prisoners were also more likely to be repeat offenders than the other prisoners.
-Even research dating all the way back to 1995 supports the notion of the school to prison pipeline. ² Research was conducted and it was found that three quarters of males, and nearly half of the females who had been temporarily excluded, and all the males and over half the females who had been permanently excluded from school, were offenders.²
+Even research dating all the way back to 1995 supports the idea of the school to prison pipeline. ² Research was conducted and it was found that three quarters of males, and nearly half of the females who had been temporarily excluded, and all the males and over half the females who had been permanently excluded from school, were offenders.²

 Being excluded from school also limits future prospects.
 For example: